-This case study focuses on Supplies-4-Gardens salesforce which is severely lacking in motivation.
+This case study focuses on Supplies-4-Gardens salesforce, which is severely lacking in motivation.
 The paper aims to analyse motivational theories in order to make them applicable to salesforce management.
 A case study is developed based on the examination of Supplies-4-Gardens current methods of motivation and how implementing the new methods will improve employee performance.

-Based on this premise, lack of motivation that is found in the salesforce of Supplies-4-Gardens is from no application of motivational factors of achievement, recognition from peers and supervisors, the job itself, responsibilities, and career growth.
-Before the manager is to satisfy the employees he needs to rid the demotivating factors which includes poor working conditions, awful communication, lack of supervision that make up the negative factors which are developing the working environment.
+Based on this premise, the lack of motivation that is found in the salesforce of Supplies-4-Gardens is from no application of motivational factors of achievement, recognition from peers and supervisors, the job itself, responsibilities, and career growth.
+Before the manager is to satisfy the employees, he needs to rid the demotivating factors, including poor working conditions, awful communication, and lack of supervision that make up the negative factors that develop the working environment.

 The reason that the sales force may not be hungry for sales seems to be their salary structure.
-The current salary of Supplies-4-Garden sales employees is straight salary that last averaged £22,500 and ranges from £18,500 to £28,300.
+The current salary of Supplies-4-Garden sales employees is a straight salary that last averaged £22,500 and ranges from £18,500 to £28,300.
 Salary is paid based on age and length of time in the company.
-Additional incentive provided is a company car with expense that covers fuel and modest entertainment costs.
+The additional incentive provided is a company car with an expense that covers fuel and modest entertainment costs.

 In order to motivate the salesforce, Supplies-4-Gardens will need to change the pay and incentive structure in order to motivate employees and make them eager to produce maximum sales.

-There should also be a change in hierarchy to allow for job promotion.
+There should also be a change in the hierarchy to allow for a job promotion.
 Firstly, salespeople that have maximum sales on a continuous basis within their region should be promoted to regional manager.
 The hierarchy that should be established for Supplies-4-Garden is illustrated below.

 Room for growth within the department will motivate employees to produce maximum sales and improve their efficiency.

 It is recommended that Oldroyd begin the process of recruitment and hiring for the sales department.
 With a greater number of salespeople working in the field; natural competition will develop between employees forcing them to outperform one another.
-Recruitment can be done by advertising the position in look newspapers, advertisments, and online using job search engines such as Monster.com.
+Recruitment can be done by advertising the position in look newspapers, advertisements, and online using job search engines such as Monster.com.
 The selection of new salespeople will be based on qualities of:

-It is obvious that these qualitites will only be discovered after the interview phase of the selection process.
+It is obvious that these qualities will only be discovered after the interview phase of the selection process.
 Oldroyd should include in the salesforce women as well as young people that have newly graduated to bring different perspectives and fresh energy within the sales department.

-Furthermore, metrics will need to be put in place to assess performance of each of the six sales personnel.
-This will include customer feedback through mail surveys and on location visits to interview customer.
+Furthermore, metrics will need to be put in place to assess the performance of each of the six sales personnel.
+This will include customer feedback through mail surveys and on-location visits to interview customers.
 Additionally, a greater deal of pressure will be put on salespeople to achieve their target of opening customer accounts on a monthly basis by establishing a different pay structure.
 This pay structure will include bonuses/commissions for a target amount of accounts that are opened.